codehaus/multiverse/readme.txt

 How to install:

-You need to copy the gradle.properties-template to gradle.properties.
-Else the gradle script will complain about missing properties.
+You need to copy the gradle.properties-template to gradle.properties and edit it.
+Else Gradle will complain about missing properties.

-You need to install gradle 0.9-rc-1
+You need to install gradle 0.9

 http://www.gradle.org